 What to do with orphaned wild animals

-If you’re worried about a baby animal that seems to be alone, don’t touch it but just watch it from a distance to check they're orphaned first.
+If you’re worried about a baby animal that seems to be alone, don’t touch them but watch from a distance to check they're orphaned first.

 We receive many calls about young animals from people who think they are orphaned but it’s likely that the parents are nearby, waiting for people to leave.

-Watch from a distance, ideally 24 hours (at least overnight), to see if the parents return.
+Watch from a distance, ideally for 24 hours (at least overnight), to see if the parents return.
 If not please contact us.

 A mother rabbit closes her kittens into a burrow, returning to nurse about once a day.
 Kittens will start to emerge from the burrow at about 18 days when they will look like miniature adults.